Tala was just 1 year old on 23rd July 2019 having given birth to a litter of 9 on the 25th June.

 Her full story can be found here:

 Stanley aka Levi, was adopted by a family, however sadly is back for rehoming as he was displaying nervous aggression with people in the home.
-Now in foster this is what foster mum has to say about him:
+He went into foster and this is what foster mum had to say about him:

 “Another week in foster with us and can’t believe he hasn’t been adopted yet!
 He’s such a sweet and loving boy.
 He is a nervous of new things but trusts his humans quickly!
 I personally think he will do best in a home with another dog/dogs.
 Mine have helped massively with his confidence and he loves a game of chase!
 So far he has been fine with all dogs we have met (he regularly meets with multiple dogs for his play dates and I have 2 others, a big one and a really little one).